postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 <img alt="Set an unresolved variable" src="https://assets.postman.com/postman-docs/set-unresolved-variable-v9.jpg" width="300px"/>

-> If the variable was [defined programmatically in a script](#defining-variables-in-scripts), it will be resolved at runtime.
-This means that if a variable is unresolved, Postman can’t warn you before the request sends.
-Depending on how the unresolved variable is used, you may receive a `400 Bad Request` error response from the API, or Postman may be unable to send the request at all.
+> Variables that are [defined programmatically in a script](#defining-variables-in-scripts) are resolved differently depending on the variable scope.
+This means that unresolved variables will also be handled differently.
+Local variables that are set programmatically using `pm.variables.set` may appear to be unresolved since they are not stored and are only used at runtime, but if they are set and used correctly the request will still run successfully.
+Environment, global, and collection variables that are set programmatically are saved for later use, so they will resolve if they are set and used correctly.
+Depending on how an unresolved variable is used in a script, you may receive a `400 Bad Request` error response from the API, or Postman may be unable to send the request at all.
 Open the [console](/docs/sending-requests/troubleshooting-api-requests/#debugging-in-the-console) to help identify unresolved variables in your scripts.

 ## Next steps